jacob8776/cycformer/README.md

 * Run setup.sh for install relevant packages
 * train.py contains training logic
-* run_cyc.sh contains script for training/inference
+* use annotate.sh for running inference on fasta/fastq files (this is on branch "nima")